Texas sues to stop DACA

 This isn’t Texas’s first go-around in challenging federal immigration policies.

-The state sued the Obama administration in 2014, after the president proposed expanding the DACA program to include still-more Dreamers, and to also rope in millions of illegal immigrant parents who weren’t Dreamers, but who had children who were legal U.S. residents or citizens.
+The state sued the Obama administration in 2014, after the president proposed expanding the DACA program to include still-more Dreamers, and to also rope in millions of parents who weren’t Dreamers, but who had children who were legal U.S. residents or citizens.
 The 2014 expansion was dubbed “DAPA.”

-First a federal district court and later the 5th U.S. Circuit Court of Appeals sided with Texas, saying DAPA was illegal.
-The Supreme Court let the appeals court ruling stand, effectively kneecapping Mr. Obama’s immigration plans.
+First a federal district court and later the 5th U.S. Circuit Court of Appeals sided with Texas, saying Deferred Action for Parents of Americans was illegal.
+The Supreme Court let the appeals court ruling stand, effectively thwarting Mr. Obama’s immigration plans.

-Judge Andrew Hanen, the first to rule on the case, said the Obama administration broke procedural laws by making a major policy change without going through the normal regulatory process.
+Judge Andrew S. Hanen, the first to rule on the case, said the Obama administration broke procedural laws by making a major policy change without going through the normal regulatory process.
 The 5th Circuit went further in its 2-1 decision, saying the 2014 policy violated immigration laws.
 In both cases, the judges said the 2014 expansion was essentially the same as the 2012 DACA policy.

 But neither of those courts actually struck down DACA itself, leaving the policy in place when Mr. Trump took office.